Filip Kuijken

 This is a very common standard, for more than 50 years now, it has been used internationally by many makers, factories and violin making schools.

 It has to be mentioned that in earlier times, there was not as much a standard for everything, as we know today.
 For instance, today we say baroque pitch was at 415Hz, but this is only an accepted average.
 It is known that in the late 17th and early18th cent. the used pitch varied a lot.
-Sometimes, someplaces, it was much lower than 415Hz, there are sources indicating pitches used just above 390 Hz.
+Sometimes, someplaces, it was much lower than 415Hz, there are, for instance, sources indicating pitches used around 390 Hz.
 We do know though, that on average, it was lower than today’s 440Hz.

 The same is true for violin construction.
 During the baroque period, and later, there was much less a universal violin making method than we know today.
 So I should say that the string angles I use for baroque instruments, are only an average, not so much a standard.
 0.5˚ more or less, is very acceptable.
 We do know though, that they were flatter than what is used today.